-Our panel discusses the new rules governing influencers in the fashion and lifestyle industries, with perspectives from lawyers working inside companies and the influencers themselves, on what the industry can do to run a compliant – but cutting-edge – modern marketing campaign.
+Our expert panel discusses the new rules governing influencers in the fashion and lifestyle industries, with perspectives from lawyers working inside companies and the influencers themselves, on what the industry can do to run a compliant – but cutting-edge – modern marketing campaign.

 Frankfurt Kurnit, PC